Bodywork as an outlet for Psychological

 - Rigid or slumped body postures

 When dealing with a client exhibiting any of the above symptoms, I make sure they know they have my full-undivided attention.
 I always listen calmly and empathetically before proceeding with the hands-on work.
 However, if they appear too disoriented or distracted, I typically try and get them on the therapy table as quickly as possible and in some cases, cover them with a lightweight blanket gently tucked to the sides of their body.
-Once they’re comfortably situated, I begin applying slow graded exposure suboccipital and upper cervical myoskeletal techniques such as those shown in Images 2, 3 and 4.
+Once they’re comfortably situated, I begin applying slow graded exposure suboccipital and upper cervical myoskeletal techniques such as those shown in Images 2-4.

 Because the suboccipitals and other upper cervical muscles are innervated with both skeletal and cranial nerves, this is the epicenter for establishing serene body-brain communication.
 To help down-regulate the client’s hyperexcited fear center (amygdala) and stimulate parasympathetic tone via the vagus nerve, I perform a variety of oscillating and slow affective touch techniques while observing for any positive physical and/or emotional changes.
 As the client’s tissues soften and the protective guarding diminishes, the client will often begin making intermittent eye contact.
 At this point I begin verbally engaging their prefrontal cortex with suggestions that they have come to the right place and by working as a team, we will help them recover their feelings of strength, safety and confidence.